yingshaoxo/auto_everything/auto_everything/yingshaoxo_linux/README.md

 Just give the user full permisson on files and folders.
 And can run any binary software.

 ### 3. ourside device freedom
 Just let the user be able to control the outside device input and output data stream.
 So that they may write their own hardware driver software.
+For example, show pictures by using framebuffer pixels rgba array.

 ### 4. offline usage
 Make sure all core function is offline usable.
 And make sure the programming language compiler is fully staticlly compiled and can be used in offline.
 Normally it is a staticlly compiled gcc and python.
 You just have to make sure the programming language support local file import without network.

 ### 5. small system
 To reduce the system size, you can only have a compiler and python, then load any other tools as source code.
 You do the compile in the installation time.
 So the final system size is "compiler_size + command_line_tools_source_code size".

+### 6. backward compatibility
+New system must allow old software to run.
+Otherwise, no new system should get released.
+New programming language compiler must be able to compile old code, otherwise, no new compiler should get released.
+New script interpreter such as python must be able to run old script, otherwise, we give up new version of python.
+For example, if python3 can't run python2 code, we will not include python3, and will always use python2.

 ## From hardware side